mastnk/pymisc/README.md

 It generates random numbers from a gamma distribution with shape *a* and scale *b*.

+It takes some time for building sample data.
+But, the generation is much faster than the torch.distributions.gamma.Gamma .

 *step* : sample step in the input domain

 *eps* : criterion to stop sampling.
 The sampling is stopped when the cdf is over 1-*eps*